AbcAeffchen/SepaDocumentor/README.md

 #### Overview
 There are four functions you can use:
 - `FileRoutingSlip::createText($template, $data)`: Inserts the $data array into the template.
-`$template` can be a path to a template or the name of a default template and it can have any format.
+`$template` can be a path to a template or the name of a default template, and it can have any format.
 - `FileRoutingSlip::createPDF($template, $data)`: The same as `createText()`, but the template needs to be in HTML format.
-- `ControlList::createText($template, $data, $transactions)`: Inserts the $data array into the template and repeats the transaction block as often as needed, each filled with the values from one of the arrays in `$transactions` `$template` can be a path to a template or the name of a default template and it can have any format.
+- `ControlList::createText($template, $data, $transactions)`: Inserts the $data array into the template and repeats the transaction block as often as needed, each filled with the values from one of the arrays in `$transactions` `$template` can be a path to a template or the name of a default template, and it can have any format.
 - `ControlList::createPDF($template, $data, $transactions)`: The same as `createText()`, but the template needs to be in HTML format.